HIV/AIDS in Papua New Guinea

 With 1.28 percent of the adult population estimated by UNAIDS to be HIV-positive in 2006, Papua New Guinea has one of the most serious HIV/AIDS epidemics in the Asia-Pacific subregion.
 Although this new prevalence rate is significantly lower than the 2005 UNAIDS estimate of 1.8 percent, it is considered to reflect improvements in surveillance rather than a shrinking epidemic.
-Papua New Guinea accounts for 70 percent of the subregion's HIV cases and is the fourth country (after Thailand, Cambodia, and Burma) to be classified as having a generalized HIV epidemic.
+Papua New Guinea accounts for 70 percent of the subregion's HIV cases and is the fourth country after Thailand, Cambodia, and Burma to be classified as having a generalized HIV epidemic.

+History

-Papua New Guinea's first case of HIV was reported in 1987 and in the 1990s HIV prevalence rose steeply.
+Papua New Guinea's first case of HIV was reported in 1987.
+In the 1990s HIV prevalence rose steeply.
 In the years after 2002, approximately 2,000 new infections were reported annually, leading to a belief that there was an increasing trend in the projected number of new infections, particularly in rural areas.
 The National AIDS Council (NAC) and National Department of Health of Papua New Guinea estimated that 46,275 people were HIV-positive by the end of 2006.

-However, current (2015) WHO data suggest that the HIV epidemic has been 'stabilizing and declining'; an estimated 32,000 people were living with HIV as of 2013 and the adult HIV prevalence was 0.7; the number of people on antiretroviral therapy between 2007 and 2013 increased five-fold from 2,250 to 14,781 respectively.
+2015 WHO data suggested that the HIV epidemic has been "stabilizing and declining".
+An estimated 32,000 people were living with HIV as of 2013.
+The 2013 adult HIV prevalence was 0.7 per 100.
+The number of people on antiretroviral therapy between 2007 and 2013 increased five-fold from 2,250 to 14,781 respectively.